Scarzerolab/aptos-disperse-app/readme.md

 ### 2. disperseCustomToken:
 This public entry function allows you to send a custom fungible token to a list of recipients.

+- parameters:
+    - `sender: &signer`: The account executing the transaction and providing the funds.